 Driver Decision-Making During Emergencies

-In drag racing, split-second decisions can mean the difference between minor incidents and catastrophic ones.
+In drag racing, split-second decisions prevent minor issues from becoming disasters.
 Knowing when to abort a run safely represents a critical skill for all competitors.

 JR Todd noted that “as soon as it spins the tires, you’ve got to get off the throttle.”
 This instantaneous decision-making can prevent small problems from escalating into dangerous situations on the track.